trip-flip/driveby/README.md

 # DriveBy

-Ever need to a counter to see how many times a line of code is passed.
+Ever needed a counter to see how many times a line of code is passed?
 Here you go.

 ## Examples